NBIB13008U Physiology of Aquatic Animals

 - Describe and explain the effect of temperature on metabolism.

 - Plan and carry an experiment out, analyze the data and report the results.

-The student can describe and reflect on a given research topic.
+The student can describe and reflect on a given research topic related to the physiology of aquatic animals.
 The student is able to identify methodological problems and can place them in a comprehensive experimental overview.